blst-security/firecracker/README.md

 # 🍻 Integration

+DEPRECATED FOR NOW - WILL BE REPLACED SOON

-You can embed it into your CI pipeline, and If you plan on doing that I would recommend that you go to our [website](https://www.blstsecurity.com/?promo=blst&domain=github_integration_link), sign up, go through the [CI pipeline integration wizard](https://www.blstsecurity.com/Loading?redirect=/CICD&promo=blst&domain=github_wiz_integration), and copy the groovy/GitHub actions snippet built for you.
+You can embed it into your CI pipeline, and If you plan on doing that I would recommend that you go to our [website](), sign up, go through the [CI pipeline integration wizard](), and copy the groovy/GitHub actions snippet built for you.

 </br>Example: